We dream of a day when people and elephants can live harmoniously.

 But instead a select few people around the world are exploiting these animals behind the veil of culture and religion.
 The cultural and religious sentiments stir deep passion that could result in conflicts.
 Therefore any solutions presented must take into consideration the decades of cultural conditioning that has led people to believe that elephants are part of culture and religion.

 In reality Hinduism and Buddhism teaches ahimsa, whereas everything inflicted upon these elephants is himsa - cruelty.
 And so the Indian government is caught between a rock and a hard place because people continue to justify culture and religion for the exploitation of elephants.
-Clearly, the nexus of culture, commerce and politics are so intricately connected that untangling them is going to take many years, if not decades, of reprogramming the people of India.
+Clearly, the nexus of culture, commerce and politics are so intricately connected that untangling them and reprogramming the minds of people in India is going to take many years, if not decades.